TrebledJ/trebledj.github.io/content/posts/programming/concepts/2023-10-02-subtype-metaprogramming-is-mostly-harmless.md

 ### Subtype-Checking Example

-Let’s walk through an example of an infinite subtyping query.^[Blatantly taken from Roth's paper.[^roth2023]] Here's the code:
+Let’s walk through an example of an infinite subtyping query.^[Blatantly taken from Roth's paper.]
+Here's the code:

 ```python
 from typing import TypeVar, Generic, Any